shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Mobile app to send a config JSON file to the smart mirror via bluetooth.
-Uses react-native-ble-manager for BLE functionality and react navigator for pages.
+Uses react-native-ble-manager for BLE functionality.

 Docs for this bluetooth manager library: http://innoveit.github.io/react-native-ble-manager/methods/#startoptions

-Good example project to refer to: https://blog.logrocket.com/using-react-native-ble-manager-mobile-app/
+Example project to refer to for getting bonded devices: https://blog.logrocket.com/using-react-native-ble-manager-mobile-app/

 # ----------

 Description of functionality:

-Pressing "start/go" from home screen will initialize the bluetooth manager.
-This might trigger some system dialogue box for bluetooth permission.
+Pressing "enable bluetooth" from home screen will initialize the bluetooth manager.
+This might trigger some system popup for bluetooth permission.

-Next screen will be scan screen.
-Upon pressing button, should show a list of nearby devices.
-Clicking one should initiate pairing with that device.
-Bottom button should become clickable once a device is connected, and takes you to next page.

-Final data-send page provides text boxes to put inputs into, and has a button to "send" data.
-Exact format, bluetooth characteristic, etc. tbd until we figure out the listener.
+Next screen has a button that checks for currently connected devices.
+It is assumed that the user will have paired to a device in their device settings, then will come back here.

+Upon a smart mirror device being found (as determined by UUID somehow?), or any device for now, the user can click it and get taken to a page for that device.

+On that next page, they can read from a characteristic and send data to it with a text box.

 # ----------